SocialCabin/.github/SECURITY.md

 - No information about issues found should be publicly disclosed or shared until we've completed our investigation and resolution **and** have explicitly informed you that you are now permitted to disclose the issue or vulnerability found.

 ## Contacting The Security Team
-Should you have any questions regarding the program and wish to talk to a member of Team SocialCabin, you can email the Systems & Platform Engineering team via email under mt@socialcabin.co.uk
+Should you have any questions regarding the program and wish to talk to a member of Team SocialCabin, you can email the Systems & Platform Engineering team lead via email under mt@socialcabin.co.uk

 As stated above, please **do not** report vulnerabilities over email.